mosn/layotto/docs/en/start/trace/trace.md

 ```

-The corresponding caller code is in [client.go](https://github.com/mosn/layotto/blob/main/demo/flowcontrol/client.go), running it will call the SayHello interface of layotto:
+The corresponding client code is in [client.go](https://github.com/mosn/layotto/blob/main/demo/flowcontrol/client.go), running it will call the SayHello API of layotto:
 ```
  cd ${projectpath}/demo/flowcontrol/
  go build -o client
  ./client
 ```
 Check the log of layotto, you will see the detailed tracking log printed out:
 ![img.png](../../../img/trace/trace.png)